shelavalepallavi/bmi-calculator/README.md

   ## 🚀 Features

-- Real-time BMI calculation
+- Real-time BMI calculation.
-- Supports Imperial (ft/in/lbs) units
+- Supports Imperial (ft/in/lbs) units.
-- Clean and modern UI
+- Clean and modern UI.
 - Responsive design for mobile and desktop.
 - Easy to customize and extend.